Tags:

 But as you’re about to hear, our ancestors in the 18th and 19th Centuries were not so lucky.
 There were no watchdog groups or government agencies overseeing what unscrupulous business owners might attempt to pass off as quality food in the name of profit.

 Food fraud was rampant and sometimes downright deadly.
-But after a couple of centuries of alarmingly despicable and dangerous practices - food safety would finally find a hero in a most unlikely source - a whiskey distiller from Kentucky.
+But after a century of alarmingly despicable and dangerous practices, food safety would finally find a great champion, in one of the most unlikely of sources.
+A whisky trade bill meant to level the playing field with Canadian whisky.

 Food Safety History